Published 27 Jun 2022

 The key differences between a fractional CMO and a chief marketing officer are the hours they work and the salaries they receive.

-Hired on a temporary contract, a fractional CMO typically works for no more than 20 hours per week, and often works a lot less than that, whereas a chief marketing officer works full-time hours and is compensated accordingly.
+Hired on a temporary contract, a fractional CMO typically works part-time, for no more than 20 hours per week, whereas a chief marketing officer works full-time hours and is compensated accordingly.

-As a result, fractional CMOs are much cheaper to hire than chief marketing officers.
+As a result, fractional CMOs’ salaries are just a fraction of the cost of chief marketing officers’ wages.
 Job insights company Glassdoor reports that the average salary for a chief marketing officer is about $177,000 a year.
 Salary.com suggests the median salary is even higher, at $253,000.

-In 2015, a team of researchers led by the University of Notre Dame’s Frank Germann analyzed data from up to 155 publicly traded firms to determine the value that chief marketing officers added to their companies.
-They found that, on average, companies with a CMO performed 15 per cent better than companies without one.
+In 2015, a team of researchers led by the University of Notre Dame’s Frank Germann analyzed data from up to 155 publicly traded firms to determine the value that chief marketing officers add to their companies.
+They found that companies with a CMO performed 15 percent better than companies without one on average.

 Here are some of the specific benefits of hiring a fractional CMO:

-The exact cost of hiring a fractional CMO depends on their experience and salary expectations.
+The exact cost of hiring a fractional CMO depends on their years of experience and expectations.
 As mentioned earlier, a fractional CMO’s hourly rate is between $200 and $300 per hour.

 The best time to hire a fractional CMO will vary from company to company.
-But generally, you should hire a fractional CMO if:
+But generally, you should use fractional CMO services if:

 He says if your company wants to overcome a specific problem – such as too little media coverage or too few customers – then you should consider hiring for these specific skills rather than taking on an experienced executive who demands C-suite remuneration.